tarwn/lessthandot-hugo/blogs/content/posts/2010-04-01-there-is-never-time-for-part-1.md

   - training

 ---
 There is never time for training, or to make sure the servers have the right background image, or to make a monitoring script to send emails when certain schema changes occur in the database, or to improve the feedback loop on quarterly goals, or to change that dreadful change management form to streamline the process.
-Unfortunately the deep, dark secret is that in 6 months we're going to be saying the same thing, “There isn't time now, we'll do it later”.
+Unfortunately the deep, dark secret is that in 6 months we're going to be saying the same thing, "There isn't time now, we'll do it later".

-_This is the first article in a three part series on major gaps that we continue to put off until we have “time”, a magical state that never seems to occur on it's own.
-Each article is based on one high-level subject and provides ideas on how to gain individual and group level traction and make now that “time”._
+_This is the first article in a three part series on major gaps that we continue to put off until we have "time", a magical state that never seems to occur on it's own.
+Each article is based on one high-level subject and provides ideas on how to gain individual and group level traction and make now that "time"._

 ## Training and Development